 Secretary of State appointed members are appointed for two- and three-year terms.
 When those terms finish the vacant places will be promoted locally and applications invited from the public.

-Meets every four months.
+Meets every three months.
 The next few scheduled meetings are:

 - 12th December 2023

 - 20th June 2024

 - 19th September 2024

 Agendas, papers and minutes from the last two years of meetings can be found below.

 The Executive Committee is composed of 9 members of the Board, one of whom is the Chair, plus up to four persons who are not members.
 The Committee has a number of functions, including:

 - Monitoring and reviewing the implementation of the Board’s policies and strategies